-6) The City will continue its partnership with the Fair Housing Council to ensure that local fair housing ordinances are explained and enforced.
+6) The City will continue to ensure that local fair housing ordinances are explained and enforced.
 This will reduce the impact of discrimination against various protected classes as they work to escape poverty.

 Actions planned to develop institutional structure

 1) The City of Fond du Lac Community Development Department will continue to administer the owner occupied and renter occupied residential rehabilitation loan programs (internal structure).
 The Community Development Director, Community Development Specialist and Rehabilitation Specialist will meet to discuss current and pending loan applications/projects, issues that need to be addressed and other questions or concerns.